Get started with information extraction in Microsoft Foundry

 Extract information from documents in the new Foundry portal

-- In the new Foundry portal, navigate to the tool bar at the top of the screen and select Build.
+- In the Foundry portal, navigate to the tool bar at the top of the screen and select Build.

 - On the Build page, in the menu on the left-side of the screen (which you may need to expand), select Deployments.
 Then, at the top of the Deployments page, select AI Services.